Gurudwara Gyan Godri Sahib

-The Gurdwara Gyan Godri Sahib, also known as Gurdwara Sri Gyan Godri Sahib, meaning "treasure of knowledge" was one of the holiest Gurdwara at Har Ki Pauri, Haridwar in the state of Uttarakhand, India.
-It existed at the place where The Bharat Scouts and Guides office exists today at the market in Subhash Ghat of Har Ki Pauri which is verified by Municipal Corporation Haridwar records of 1935.
+The Gurdwara Gyan Godri Sahib, also known as Gurdwara Sri Gyan Godri Sahib (meaning "treasure of knowledge") was a gurdwara (Sikh temple) at Har Ki Pauri, Haridwar in the state of Uttarakhand, India.
+According to Municipal Corporation Haridwar records of 1935, it was on the site that became The Bharat Scouts and Guides office at the market in Subhash Ghat of Har Ki Pauri.

-Significance
+Guru Nanak's visit

-In 1504–1505, the first Guru of Sikhs Guru Nanak Dev visited Haridwar during his first Missionary travel (Udasi).
-He saw Brahmins (priests) in river Ganga offering water to rising Sun God towards east intended to reach the spirits of their deceased ancestors.
-He started throwing water in opposite direction which made Brahmins curious and surprised.
-When questioned, Guru Nanak replied he is watering his crops in fields at Kartarpur.
-If water can reach can reach sun it sure can reach his far away fields in Kartarpur.
-Guru Nanak taught them lesson of living superstition free life.
+In 1504–1505, the Sikh founder Guru Nanak visited Haridwar during his first proselytising journey (udasi).
+It is said that when he saw Brahmins (Hindu priests) in the river Ganges facing east at sunrise offering water, intended to reach the spirits of their dead ancestors, to the sun god Surya, he started throwing water in the opposite direction.
+When the Brahmins asked why, Guru Nanak said he was watering his crops at Kartarpur.

-History and Destruction of Gurudwara
+History and demolition

 A small building of Gurudwara Gyan Godri Sahib existed till 1975 at Landhaura House area in Har Ki Pauri of Haridwar where a tenant, Ram Piari, used to pray before a copy of the Guru Granth Sahib.
 After Kumbh Mela stampede of 1966, Haridwar administration acquired Landhora House to widen Har Ki Pauri in 1979 and demolished the Gurudwara.
 Sikhs were not allowed to reconstruct Gurudwara again.
 Also, An ancient Gurudwara Nanakwara was located 200 metres from the said spot.
 Currently the office The Bharat Scouts and Guides where Gurudwara Gyan Godri once existed.